|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a medium bowl, whisk together milk, eggs, salt, and sugar.
+In a medium bowl, whisk together the milk, eggs, salt, and sugar.

 Divide the custard mixture evenly among the custard cups.

-Fill the pan with hot water to a depth almost even to the top of the custard; sprinkle each serving with nutmeg.
+Fill the pan with hot water to a depth almost even to the top of the custard cups.
+Sprinkle each serving with nutmeg.

-Bake in the preheated oven for about 40 to 55 minutes, or until custard is set.
-This depends on the depth of the baking dish.
-The custard will still have a slight jiggle in the center; a knife inserted in center should come out clean.
+Bake in the preheated oven for 40 to 55 minutes (depending on the depth of the baking dish), or until the custard is set.
+A knife inserted in the center should come out clean, and the custard should still have a slight jiggle in the center.